salyken/TransferLearning_HYPSO_PRISMA/README.md

 The Faubai folder contains the notebooks regarding preprocessing, training and evaluation of the Faubai dataset (PRISMA).

-The HYPSO_TreeLabels folder contains the notebooks regarding preprocessing, training and evaluation of the HYPSO-TreeLabels dataset (HYPSO-1).
+The HYPSO_TreeLabels folder contains the notebooks regarding labeling, training and evaluation of the HYPSO-TreeLabels dataset (HYPSO-1).

 Finally, all models used in this experiment can be found in the "models" notebook, and the creation of the projection matrix between HYPSO-1 and PRISMA in the "projection_matrix" notebook.